Costing almost £60,000, the Touareg is keeping some pretty illustrious company. And for the most part, it does live up to its premium price tag.

 Most importantly, the Touareg is a superb tow car.
 It has been a while since we tested a car in such strong winds, but the VW quickly eased our nerves.
 Few tow cars combine such strong acceleration with exceptional stability.

-So it might be expensive for a car wearing a VW badge, but we rate the Touareg very highly indeed.
-The Tow Car Awards 2019 are still several months in the future, but Volkswagen’s flagship SUV looks like a very promising contender.
+So it might be expensive for a car wearing a VW badge, but we rate the Touareg very highly indeed, which is why we included it in our best used tow car guide.

 This third generation of the Touareg, VW’s flagship SUV, is wider and longer, with a more aggressive look.
 All versions come with VW’s 4Motion four-wheel-drive system and an eight-speed automatic gearbox.
 This model is packed with driver aids and gadgetry.
 We tested the range-topping 3.0 V6 TDI 286PS R-Line Tech.